 Craig Wright: Socialism sucks

-The Gini index (or Gini coefficient) is a statistical measure of distribution often used to assess wealth distribution or income inequality, according to Investopedia.
+The Gini index (or Gini coefficient) is a statistical measure of distribution often used to assess wealth distribution or income inequality.

 Wright says the Gini index fails as a true measure of inequality “mainly as it does not measure wealth.”